Place of Birth: London

 In July 1987, the late John Carroll wrote to Lowell Smith, the editor of the Little Big Horn Associates Newsletter: ‘Some months ago I discovered one of the men from the Custer Battle who had been a recipient of a Medal of Honor who was buried there [Brighton] in an unmarked grave.
 I petitioned the Veterans Administration for a proper stone and the L.B.H.A. paid for the setting of the stone.’

-The belated provision of a white marble headstone, specifically designed for holders of the prestigious Medal of Honor, not ‘Congressional Medal of Honour’ as David Rowland persists in saying, is a most fitting end to the remarkable story of service, courage, suffering and indubitable fortitude of Henry Holden, whoever he was, a decorated veteran of both the American Civil War and Plains Indian Wars.
+The belated provision of a white marble headstone, specifically designed for holders of the prestigious Medal of Honor, is a most fitting end to the remarkable story of service, courage, suffering and indubitable fortitude of Henry Holden, whoever he was, a decorated veteran of both the American Civil War and Plains Indian Wars.